awsdocs/AWS-Kinesis-Video-Documentation/doc_source/API_reader_GetHLSStreamingSessionURL.md

 Required: No

  ** [HLSFragmentSelector](#API_reader_GetHLSStreamingSessionURL_RequestSyntax) **   <a name="KinesisVideo-reader_GetHLSStreamingSessionURL-request-HLSFragmentSelector"></a>
-The time range of the requested fragment, and the source of the time stamps\.
+The time range of the requested fragment, and the source of the timestamps\.
 This parameter is required if `PlaybackMode` is `ON_DEMAND`\.
 This parameter is optional if `PlaybackMode` is `LIVE`\.
 If `PlaybackMode` is `LIVE`, the `FragmentSelectorType` can be set, but the `TimestampRange` should not be set\.
 If `PlaybackMode` is `ON_DEMAND`, both `FragmentSelectorType` and `TimestampRange` must be set\.
 Type: [HLSFragmentSelector](API_reader_HLSFragmentSelector.md) object
 Required: No